hphelion/documentation/cli.unix.2.install.md

         hpcloud account:setup

-You can find the values for these variables through the [HP Public Cloud Console](https://horizon.hpcloud.com).
+You can find the values for these variables through the [HP Helion Public Cloud Console](https://horizon.hpcloud.com).
 Click the project menu and select *Manage Access Keys* and *Account Info*.

 <img src="media/api_keys-2.jpg" width="580" height="471" alt="" />